The MASSIVE Survey. XVIII. Deep Wide-Field $K$-band Photometry and Local Scaling Relations for Massive Early-Type Galaxies: Galaxy Parameter Measurements

 The main galaxy parameters of interest to us in this paper are the total absolute $K$-band magnitude $M_K$ (or, equivalently, the $K$-band luminosity $L_K$) and the semi-major axis half-light radius $R_e$ (or, alternatively, the circularized version $R_{e,\mathrm{circ}}$).
 To convert our measurements to physical physical properties requires a set of reliable distances.
 We use distances from \citet{Jensenetal2021}, where available.
 These distances are derived using surface brightness fluctuations (SBF) in WFC3 Hubble Space Telescope images, and have a median uncertainty of $3.9\%$.
 For galaxies not studied in \citet{Jensenetal2021}, we use the values reported in the first MASSIVE paper \citep{Maetal2014}.
 In \citet{Maetal2014}, the SBF distances are used when available; otherwise, distances from group-corrected flow velocities are used.
 In the following, we adopt a $4\%$ uncertainty on SBF derived distances, and a $10\%$ uncertainty on those derived from group-corrected flow velocities.

 Table~\ref{tab:param_vals} lists our photometric and structural measurements, the physical parameters derived from these measurements, as well as other properties of the MASSIVE survey galaxies.
 The following sections discuss the relations between these parameters.
+For conversion from $M_K$ to $L_K$ in solar units, we use $M_{K,\odot} = 3.28$~mag \citep[e.g.,][]{Willmer2018} with the standard definition: $L_K = 10^{-0.4(M_K-M_{K,\odot})} L_{K,\odot}$.